My Mother -- Love is Self Sacrifice

 Why did it take an accident to show her that?

-My mother didn't finish high school and didn't read books.
-But she had a sophisticated stamp collection and made batiks.
+My mother had survived the war by passing as a Gentile.
+She didn't finish high school and didn't read books.
+But she had

-When I was eight-years-old, I told her about an incident that occurred at school.
+When I was eight-years-old, I related an incident that occurred at school.
 She told me to be strong and stand up for what is right.

-You don't learn this in school.
-God Bless Her.
+You don't learn that in school.
+You learn that from life.